Early, gold hunters show up with wading boots, windbreakers, wide brimmed caps, sunglasses, their gold detectors dipped

 ” They are big enough,” he smiles, ” I am a beginner. ”

 Beginning in your fifties is something to write about.
 He shows me three layers of clothes under his black wet suit that helps insulate him from cold water.

 Who is to say who is having more fun – those hunting gold, swimming, or riding waves on a surfboard?

 It is a gorgeous day where land meets sea, whether you are on sand or in the water.

-While we walk on it, draw initials or hearts with arrows through them, there are those who sculpt fantastic visions.
+While we walk on it, draw initials or hearts with arrows through them, there are those who use sand to sculpt fantastic visions.

 Outside Pier 19 in South Padre Island there is a sand sculpture.
 There is sand art in front of the visitor center on Gulf Shores Drive.
-Creations done on the beach by anonymous hands take ideas further than a small bucket, a plastic shovel, and a kid’s hands and imagination can ever go.
+Even some creations done on the beach ,by anonymous hands, take ideas further than a small bucket, a plastic shovel, and a kid’s hands and imagination can ever go.

-There are those who say we are sand, gifted with mobility, speech, and the breath of life.
+There are those who say we humans are sand, but gifted with mobility, speech, and the breath of life.
 We are walking dreams, puffs of smoke, fireflies on a dark evening, mermaids doing the backstroke on a midsummer night’s swim.
-Shakespeare, as a writer using sand instead of words, would have built sand castles surrounded by moats and topped with colorful flags.
-On the plains outside the moat would be raging battles and in the highest towers huddled men plotting while women play lutes and whisper court intrique.
+Shakespeare, as a writer using sand instead of words, would have built incredible sand castles surrounded by moats and topped with colorful flags.
+On the plains outside the moat would be raging battles ,and, in the highest towers ,huddled men would plot while women played lutes and whispered court scandal.

 Sand in Michaelangelo’s hands would turn into lightning bolts flung from the hands of God’s.